ShaunSki/SwiftSki/README.md

 Provides a clear list of everything locked, even a tooltip in your inventory!

 **Vendor Auto-Sell** - rarity filters + material protection; respects Item Lock.
 (Cool animations if u sell a lot!)

-**Faster Questing** - bulk accept &bulk turn-in; reward logic can be modified to your likings.
+**Faster Questing** - bulk accept & bulk turn-in; reward logic can be modified to your likings.
 (You can turn on auto accept which takes you straight to reward screen and choose the reward manually still.

 **Abandon all quests** - Extra Button in quest log.

 **Missed Loot Notifier** - Tells you which item you missed when trying to loot or need/greed (inventory full).

 **Auto-summon companion** - Take that cute kitty everywhere!
 (Remembers your last companion summoned)

 ## Installation (3.3.5a private servers)